Froredion/Spatio-Temporal-Perception-Engine/README.md

 Even Roblox has gaps:
 - **Deformable & Material-Aware Dynamics**: Roblox excels at rigid bodies, but reality includes deformation states (bend, stretch, compress)
 - However, even these can be simulated with proper setup

 ---

+## Project Status: Version 1

+**This project is not complete.** It represents Version 1 of a much larger vision.

+Spatio-temporal perception remains one of the most unexplored frontiers in AI.
+While foundation models have transformed text, images, and even video understanding, true spatio-temporal reasoning - understanding how objects persist, move, and interact through space and time - is still in its infancy.

+**Nearly every component of this pipeline can be improved:**

+- Detection & segmentation models
+- Temporal tracking and object persistence
+- Feature extraction for motion and causality
+- 3D understanding and depth estimation
+- World model integration (V-JEPA 2, etc.)
+- Processing speed and multi-GPU scaling
+- Reasoning & vision-language captioning with temporal context
+- Adding and stacking more models, better captioning, and so much more...

+This is a starting point.
+The real breakthroughs will come from those who build upon this foundation.

+**If you're interested in advancing spatio-temporal AI, this is wide-open territory.**

+---